Becoming a Partner Ministry

 We will usually seek independent information about the organisation from others who know the country or region, and the kind of project which is proposed.
 We will seek to ensure that the organisation has a good reputation amongst its peers.

-we engage in long-term partnership, helping our partners develop their ministry through different phases, sometimes for periods of over 50 years.
-In the context of this long-term help, a protracted period of ‘due diligence’ is appropriate and not unreasonable.
+- we engage in long-term partnership, helping our partners develop their ministry through different phases, sometimes for long periods.
+In the context of this longterm help, a protracted period of ‘due diligence’ is appropriate and not unreasonable.

 New partners which make it through this process will begin to receive help on the basis of agreed amounts for agreed purposes.
 At the beginning the sums are likely to be very small.
 These will increase as our relationship develops, and we are assured that the organisation can properly handle more resources, and makes good use of our help.

-If you are contacting us by post, please try to limit your application to not more than 4 sides of paper.
+If you are contacting us by post, please try to limit your application to no more than 4 sides of

 The Chief Executive